chia-chang/product-case-studies/InfosecDecompress-Podcast-product.md

 - Used a Notion database to track every idea and episode through stages: idea, outline, recording, editing, review, scheduled, published
 - Stored metadata such as topic, audience, difficulty level, and related news so each season had a balanced mix and avoided repetition
 - Linked episodes to notes on listener questions or metrics to see which ideas came directly from audience needs
+- Tracked every episode in a Notion table with one row per episode and columns for status, release date, script, social post, blog version, website update, and YouTube upload, plus tags for episode type and audience level to keep the season balanced.

 ### Guest workflow
 - Kept a Notion list of potential guests, their roles, and the angle they could bring (for example, incident responder, policy maker, researcher)